Web Analytics

 2. Express gratitude

-We are blessed.
-I’ve lost family members and friends and it’s not cliché that people don’t think about status and possessions at the end of their lives.
+We are blessed with life itself.
+People don’t think about status and possessions at the end of their lives.
 It’s their relationships and experiences that matter.

 Giving thanks for what you have can change your life.
-I have a practice, upon waking in the morning (even before I look at my phone!), of focusing on three things I intend to be grateful for that day.
+I have a practice, upon waking in the morning (even before I look at my phone!), of focusing on one thing I intend to be grateful for that day.
 It might be a family member or friend, a client I enjoy working with, or something as simple as the fresh opportunities of a new day.

 3. Realize you are perfect as you are